 The Performance Stack

-Tackling an ClearCase performance problem can be a complex task.
+Tackling an IBM ClearCase performance problem can be a complex task.
 I find it a great help to partition the problem into three levels that comprise a “Performance Stack,” shown in Figure 1.
 At the lowest level are the operating system and hardware, such as memory, processors, and disks.
-Above that are ClearCase tunable parameters, such as cache size.
+Above that are IBM ClearCase tunable parameters, such as cache size.
 At the highest level are applications.
-In ClearCase, the application space includes scripts that perform ClearCase operations, and ClearCase triggers that execute automatically before or after a ClearCase operation.
+In IBM ClearCase, the application space includes scripts that perform ClearCase operations, and IBM ClearCase triggers that execute automatically before or after an IBM ClearCase operation.

 With that in mind, you may be tempted to look first at the application layer.
 But as a matter of principle, when I do a performance analysis, I start at the bottom of the stack.
 I instrument and measure first at the OS and hardware level, and I look for pathological situations.
 Then I move up into the tunable database parameters, and I look at the application level last.